Ohio Mesothelioma Lawyer

 The Scotts Company

-Located in Marysville, Scotts was the largest processing facility for vermiculite in the state.
+Located in Marysville, Scotts was the state’s largest processing facility for vermiculite.
 Vermiculite is a silicate mineral often contaminated with asbestos.

 As the Scotts Company processed vermiculite, asbestos fibers were released, placing workers in danger and residents who lived in the area.

 In 1980, the EPA ordered the facility to shut down.
-However, the risks for developing an asbestos-related disease were already significant as the facility operated from 1967-1980.
+However, the risks of developing an asbestos-related disease were already significant as the facility operated from 1967-1980.

 Other Job Sites Associated with Asbestos in Ohio